 For one week, I was going to be “Florida Man.”
 I hoped, of course, that unlike the real ones, I wouldn’t find myself in some disreputable legal situation: apprehended for cruising the Suncoast Parkway, naked, on a riding mower, with an alligator strapped to the hood, and five cases of Coors Light and a pizza full of meth on the back.
 I was hoping for something much quieter.
 I’m an artist, and I’d been hired by a pediatrician to paint a mural for her office in Tampa.
 No lawn mowers would be involved.

 I’d visited Florida plenty of times.
-Growing up, Fort Lauderdale was our yearly family-vacation destination, but I’d only experienced the Atlantic side.
+Growing up, Fort Lauderdale was my family’s yearly vacation destination, but I’d only experienced the Atlantic side.
 Never the Gulf.
 So I jumped at the chance to see a new coastline while working on a new gig.
-My wife often tags along on Florida jobs so she can hit the beach while I’m working, but this time she couldn’t make it.
-It was just me and Florida.
+My wife often tags along on Florida jobs so she can hit the beach while I’m working, but this time she couldn’t make it, so it was just me and Florida.

 On the second day, I wrapped up work, cleaned my brushes, and decided to drive a stretch of the coast road until the condos and hotels no longer blocked the ocean view.
 I’d catch the sunset, relax a bit, and see what was up there.
-A mile or two outside the city, I spotted a little roadside produce stand that looked like it had survived more hurricanes than it should.
+A mile or two outside the city, I spotted a little roadside produce stand that looked like it had survived a few more hurricanes than it should.
 Probably couldn’t survive another one.
-Inside, the air was infused with citrus, delivering the quintessential Florida experience.
-I grabbed a small bag of tangelos, and I was heavily tempted by a display case of key lime pies.
+Inside, all I could smell was citrus, delivering the quintessential Florida experience.
+I grabbed a small bag of tangelos and was heavily tempted by a display case of key lime pies.
 They looked delicious but not a great idea.
 I made the decision to pass them by.

-I explained to her that I was a visitor exploring the area and wanted an authentic experience, away from the billboards, tourist traps, and themed restaurants.
+I explained to her that I was a visitor exploring the area and wanted a more hometown experience, away from the billboards, tourist traps, and themed restaurants.
 Something more real.
-She shook her head and pulled the brim of her hat down.
+She shook her head and tugged the brim of her hat down.
 “If you want my advice, turn around and go back to Tampa.
 Ain’t nothing up that way worth seeing.”
+Weird.
 I watched her for a second as she walked off to empty some fruit crates.
-I told her “thanks” and took my bag out to the car.
+I gave her a polite “thanks” and took my bag out to the car.

 One of my friends used to joke that I could get lost driving in a parking lot, and it’s true.
 It’s actually happened.
-Let me acknowledge that I have a terrible sense of direction.
-Interstate numbers and street names are just math to me, and I’m horrible at math.
-My GPS is my essential, ever-present co-pilot, and without it, I’m about as lost as a golfball in high weeds.
-But I figured if I kept the beach on my left, I’d be heading north, and when I got ready to travel back south, all I had to do was turn around.
-If I made a wrong turn, my phone would save me.
-It was a great plan.
-It lasted about five minutes.
-Right up until my phone dropped service and the GPS went dead.
+I acknowledge that I have a terrible sense of direction.
+Interstate numbers and street names are like math to me, and I’m horrible at math.
+My GPS is my essential, omniscient co-pilot, and without it, I’m about as lost as a golf ball in high grass.
+But I figured if I kept the beach on my left, I’m heading north, and when I got ready to travel back south, all I had to do was turn around.
+If I made a wrong turn, my phone would show me the way.
+A great plan that lasted about five minutes, right up until my phone dropped service and the GPS went dead.

 I wasn’t worried, though.
 North ahead, south behind.
 Stay on the road, and there would be no problems.
 It was a beautiful evening with no traffic on the little highway.
 I had a bag of tangelos and nowhere else to be.

-It was a nice drive, but after a few minutes, it started to look like every other small-town backroad I’d ever seen.
+It was a pleasant drive, but after a few minutes, it started to look like every other small-town backroad I’d ever seen.
 A few palm trees, but mostly cows and scrap cars.
 After about forty-five minutes, I figured I’d seen enough “small-town Florida” for one night and decided to head back.
-It was full dark now.
-“Country dark” as we say in East Tennessee.
+It was full dark now— “country dark” as we say in East Tennessee.
 My headlights found a short, narrow driveway, so I swung in, backed up, and started south again, hoping it wouldn’t be long before my phone and GPS would be restored.

 A couple of minutes later, headlights came up fast behind me.
 Too fast.
 The beams shot up in my mirror and stayed there.
-Some jerk clearly wanted me to move.
-But that was the exact way to make sure I didn’t.
+Some jerk clearly wanted me to move, but that was the exact way to make sure I didn’t.
 If he didn’t like my driving, he could go around.
-I was already doing fifty-five in what was probably a forty-five zone, but this guy was riding my tail like he owned the road.
-He’d pull up within a few feet, back off for half a second, then close in again until his lights engulfed the inside of my car.
+I was doing fifty-five in what was probably a forty-five zone, but this guy was riding my tail like he owned the road.
+He’d pull up within a few feet, back off for half a second, then close in again until his lights lit up the inside of my car.

-I squinted in the rearview mirror, trying to make out what kind of car it was.
-Maybe a cop.
-Hope not.
-I was speeding for sure.
+I squinted in my rearview mirror, trying to make out what kind of car it was.
+Could be a cop.
+Hope not, I was speeding for sure.
 But I didn’t see any blue lights or a light bar.
 No cop markings at all.
-Just one person in the driver’s seat, and that was all I could tell.
-After a few seconds, the car squealed and swerved around me, then blew past like I was standing still.
+Just one person in the driver’s seat, that was all I could tell.
+After a few seconds, the car squealed and swerved around me, almost making contact, then blew past like I was standing still.
 Its taillights weaved ahead, wild and erratic, like he was trying to die.
-It was a two-lane highway, and this dumbass stayed in the wrong lane way too long, even over hills and blind curves, putting everyone in danger.
+We were on a two-lane highway, and this dumbass stayed in the wrong lane way too long, even over hills and blind curves, not caring that he was putting everyone in danger.

 Now that he was off my ass, I eased off the gas to give him plenty of space.
 The second I did, his brake lights flared.
 His car slowed hard and dropped right in front of me, close enough that I could see the shape of his head through the rear window.
 He was watching me in his mirror.
 He started tapping his brakes.
 Short bursts at first, then harder, like he wanted me to rear-end him.
 At that point, I realized this wasn’t random.
-Whoever this was, he was badgering me on purpose.
+Whoever this was, and for whatever reason, he was screwing with me on purpose.

 I’ve always heard if you ignore bullies, they’ll eventually go away.
-So I figured if I pretended he wasn’t there, he’d get bored and drive off, before I got mad and did something stupid.
-He kept right beside me, inching up and falling back like he couldn’t decide whether to race me or run me off the road.
+So I figured if I pretended he wasn’t there, he’d get bored and drive off.
+But he kept right beside me, inching up and falling back like he couldn’t decide whether to race me or run me off the road.
 Then he reached out his passenger window and threw something at me.
-It looked like a plastic Solo cup and it smacked the side of my car and splattered across the windshield.
-If that wasn’t tobacco juice, I didn’t want to know what it was.
+It looked like a red plastic Solo cup and it smacked the side of my car and splattered across the windshield.
+If that wasn’t tobacco juice smeared on my windshield, I didn’t want to know what it was.
 Then came a beer can.
 Apparently, he was going to unleash all the trash from his car on me.
 I could hear him laughing.
-I couldn’t figure out how— or why— I’d become his personal target.
+I couldn’t figure out how—or why—I’d become his personal target.

 I kept my eyes forward, hands tight on the wheel, waiting for something else to come flying out of his car.
 A bottle.
 A boot.
 A half-eaten bag of Purina Gorilla Chow.
 Then I glanced over again and saw the gun.
 A real gun.
 Small, black, and pointed right at me.
 Holy shit.
 Before I could think, I slammed the brakes.
-The front of his car dipped, and he howled with laughter, like this was all a big joke.
-Then, just as quick, he jerked the wheel, shot across my lane, and peeled into an Exxon station.
+The front of his car dipped and swerved, and he howled with laughter, like this was all a glorious joke.
+Then, just as quickly, he jerked the wheel, shot across my lane, almost slamming into my fender, and peeled into an Exxon station.

 I kept going.
-I wanted to get as far away from that guy as I could, as fast as I could, before he came back.
-I started wishing I’d taken that old lady’s advice and just turned around and gone back to Tampa.
+I wanted to get as far away from that idiot as I could, as fast as I could.
+I started wishing I’d taken that old lady’s advice and turned around and gone back to Tampa.
 Maybe she knew something I didn’t.
 Here I was, on a dark country road, trying to deal with some crazy driver who was dead set on making me roadkill.
-Now I was just trying to steady my breathing, glancing at the rearview mirror every few seconds, waiting to see those headlights come blaring around the bend.
+For the next minute, I steadied my breathing and kept glancing at the rearview mirror, waiting to see those headlights blaring around the bend.
 But it seemed to be just me and the road.
 I glanced in the mirror again.
 I thought I saw a glow getting stronger.
-Maybe headlights—maybe not.
+Are those… headlights—maybe not.
 False alarm.
 Just my imagination.

-For the first time in several minutes, it was completely quiet.
+For the first time in several minutes, everything was completely quiet.
 Peaceful.
 No streetlights.
 Just the glow of a half moon giving everything a grayish radiance.
 A loud grinding noise under my tire broke the silence.
-I realized my car had drifted onto the shoulder.
-And there— right in front of me— someone was walking along the road.
+My car had drifted onto the shoulder.
+And there—right in front of me—someone was walking along the road.
 I spun the wheel and hit the brakes hard.
 Tires squealed.
-A girl screamed.
-I threw it in park and jumped out.
+I heard a girl scream.
+I threw the car in “Park” and jumped out.

 “I’m fine.
 Who taught you how to drive?”

 The hitchhiker stepped cautiously closer.
-She was young, and dressed head to toe in black.
+She was young and dressed head to toe in black.
 No wonder I almost hit her.
-She was dragging a black duffel bag with both hands.
+She was dragging a black canvas duffel bag with both hands.
 A bag almost as big as she was.
 She turned and started walking south again without another word.

-“What are you doing out in the middle of nowhere dressed like that?
+“What are you doing out here in the middle of nowhere dressed like that?
 It’s pitch dark.
 I could have hit you.
-Anybody could have hit you.”
+Anybody could hit you.”

-She turned back and shouted through the darkness, “I’m hitchhiking, obviously!
-And if you’re not gonna give me a ride, then leave me alone and let me get the hell on the road.”
+She turned back and shouted through the darkness, “I’m hitchhiking.
+Isn’t that obvious?
+And if you’re not going to give me a ride, then leave me alone and let me get the hell on the road.”

 I stood there shaking my head.
-What is it about Florida?
+What is going on in Florida?
 This was officially the craziest night I’d ever had in my life.
-Red was gone, but now I’d nearly mowed down some runaway kid who didn’t seem to care she was one step away from getting flattened, kidnapped, or worse.
+Red was gone, but now I’d nearly mowed down this runaway kid who didn’t seem to care she was one step away from getting flattened, kidnapped, or worse.
 The girl couldn’t have weighed a hundred pounds soaking wet, and that duffel bag looked like it weighed more than she did.
 I couldn’t help it.
 I felt sorry for her.

 “Where are you going?”